CUSTOMISING YOUR COLLECTION’S DESIGN¶

 In order for the form to sync into its corresponding template, you must also do the following:

-Step 1: Go to Settings, and click on Collection.
+Step 1: Go to the Settings area, and click on Collection.

-Step 2: Add the template ID (the number in the template URL) under Allowed Public Templates.
+Step 2: Add the template under Whitelisted templates.

 In the case of multiple synced Uwazi instances (currently an experimental feature not available to all users), you can configure submissions from a public form on one Uwazi instance to create an unpublished entity in a different Uwazi instance.
 To accomplish this, do the following:

-Step 1: Add the template ID under **Allowed Public Templates **(in Settings > Collection) for both instances.
+Step 1: Add the template under Whitelisted templates (in Settings > Collection) for both instances.

 Step 2: In the Uwazi instance that has the public intake form: